 ~ Son John Wilkins ~

-Son John Wilkins (1840-1916) was born in about 1839.
+Son John Wilkins (1840-1916) was born on July 7, 1839.
 John was a veteran of the Civil War.
 His first wife, Sarah Sabina (Weimer) Wilkins, who had died in 1883, was "a daughter of the late David Weimer of Rockwood," said the Somerset County Leader.
 He thus brought four adult children to his marriage with Rachel -- Elva Walter of Rockwood, Etta Lane of Pittsburgh, Walter Wilkins of Washington State and Anna Weisel of Scottdale.
+In 1890, at his mother's death, he was gifted a good bed, as he had not received one at the time he left home.
 His second wife was twice-widowed Rachel (Phillippi) Gerhard Younkin of Casselman, Somerset County.
 See Rachel's biography for more, including John's tragic end.

 ~ Daughter Louisa (Wilkins) Mowry ~